Go to search feature Go to content

 In the past decade, we have seen dashboards become very popular.
 No wonder.
 We have so much data, we have the tools to visualize them, and it is easier to understand graphs compared to tables filled with numbers.

 One area we have seen this development is in apps that give you an overview of your finances.
 Such apps are called Personal Financial Management apps or PFM for short.
 There are hundreds of PFM apps and some banks have followed suit and introduced their own solutions.
 In essence, most PFM apps take the financial data (salaries, purchases, savings etc.) and visualize it for you.
-For instance, some PFM apps figure out what you bought and shows you how much you have spent on entertainment, groceries, gas, electricity etc. All this information is shown to the user via graphs and colorful charts in dashboards.
+For instance, some PFM apps figure out what you bought and shows you how much you have spent on entertainment, groceries, gas, electricity etc. All this information is shown to the user via graphs and colourful charts in dashboards.

 Dashboards have been a great way of providing an overview of one’s financials.
 But will it be good enough in a few years?
 There are two reasons for why dashboards might not survive in their current form.